Linuxfabrik/monitoring-plugins/README.rst

 Python-based Monitoring Plugins Collection
 ==========================================

-This Enterprise Class Plugin Collection provides a bundle of more than eighty Python based plugins for Icinga, Naemon, Nagios, Shinken, Sensu, and other monitoring applications.
+This Enterprise Class Plugin Collection provides a bundle of more than eighty Python based check plugins for Icinga, Naemon, Nagios, Shinken, Sensu, and other monitoring applications.
 Each plugin is a stand-alone command line tool that provides a specific type of check.
 Typically, your monitoring software runs these plugins to determine the current status of hosts and services on your network.

-All plugins are tested on CentOS 7+ (Minimal), Fedora 30+ and Ubuntu Server 16+ - and some on Microsoft Windows, too.

-If you

-- search for plugins that are all written in Python only (your main system language on RHEL/CentOS)
+If you're looking for monitoring plugins that ...

+* are only written in Python (your main system language under RHEL / CentOS)
-- want to have an easy look into the source code of the plugins
+* ensure easy access to the source code
-- want to use plugins that are fast, reliable and mainly focused on CentOS and Icinga2
+* are fast, reliable and use few system resources
-- want to use plugins that all behave uniform and report the same (for example "used") in a short and precise manner, on Linux as well as on Windows
+* uniformly and consistently report the same metrics briefly and precisely (for example "used"), both under Linux and under Windows
-- want to use plugins out of the box with some kind of auto-discovery, that use useful defaults and only throw CRITs where it is absolutely necessary
+* use out of the box some sort of automatic detection using useful default settings
-- are happy about plugins that provide some additional information to help you troubleshoot your system
-- want to use plugins that try to avoid 3rd party dependencies wherever possible
+* trigger WARNs and CRITs only where absolutely necessary
+* provide additional information on troubleshooting where possible
+* avoid dependencies on additional system libraries where possible

-... then these plugins might be for you.
+... then these plugins could be for you.

+All plugins are tested on CentOS 7+ (Minimal), Fedora 30+, Ubuntu Server 16+  and (some of them on) Microsoft Windows.
+Check out the ``check-plugin-fact-sheet.csv`` for further details.

 Donate